-Be decisive, but flexible about your end goal.
 Because such a large portion of your prospective fundraising happens here, it makes the most sense to make final evaluations after tapping your top prospects.

-Develop your case statement.
 Now that your capital campaign has a clearly-defined goal, you can come up with a brief overview of the campaign that can help to educate prospects and serves as an informational tool to expand your overall reach.
 It’s a great way to leave a reminder after meetings or conferences that will keep prospects engaged with your campaign.

-Get your board members involved.
 Board members often shy away from fundraising efforts, but they’re an invaluable tool during the quiet phase of your capital campaign.
 Educate them about the goals of your campaign and ask them to come up with their own ideas to get involved in a way that highlights their individual strengths and ideas.
 Then, leverage their relationships to help make introductions and enhance your relationships with prospects.

-Be strategic about your outreach.
 You don’t need to solicit everyone during the quiet phase, so choose your donors wisely during this time in your capital campaigns.
 Leverage the relationships you have with your donors in addition to your prospects’ relationships with other potential donors.
 Understand your constituents as individuals to bring in the highest return when the time comes for your ask.